 Pursuing higher education through online classes requires students to be independent, motivated, focused, prepared, persistent, organized, and proactive.

 While students in online classes interact with their instructors and classmates, much of the learning is initiated by students when they log into class, thoroughly read through lectures, class materials, and discussion board postings, compose responses, undertake homework assignments, and study for exams.

-Along with personal motivation to succeed, students need to have access to the internet on a personal computer, tablet or other device that meets the following technical requirements:
+Students need to have regular access to the internet on a personal computer, tablet or other device that meets the following technical requirements for online courses:

 Additionally, browser settings should be set to the following: